bsuzow/StudentLoanDefaults/StudentLoanDefaults.md

 ```
 ## [1] 0.05000767
 ```

-The RMSE at 0.05 is lower than that of the training set (0.0555341).
+The RMSE at 0.05 is a bit lower than that of the training set (0.0555341).

 ### Model 2 - Classification and Regression Tree (CART)

 In this modeling, we will create a decision tree whose end nodes of branches show average default rates.
-Let's use all predictors.
+Let's build a model using all predictors, plot the resulting tree and compute the RMSE.

 ```r